smaurice101/readthedocs/docs/source/tmlbuilds.rst

 Where Do I Start?
 ----------

-The fastest way to build TML solutions with your real-time data is to use the :ref:`TML Solution Studio Container`
+**START HERE**: The fastest way to build TML solutions with your real-time data is to use the :ref:`TML Solution Studio Container`

 .. important::